oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 > Any class that contains a collection should contain no other member variables.

-Oh ss*££$!
-I have this:
+Ouch I have spot this code in our solution:

 {% highlight c# %}
 public class BlogPost
 {
     public readonly string[] ContentBlocks;
-    public readonly bool AddHeadline;
-    public readonly string Category;
+    //...//
 }
 {% endhighlight %}

-Ok, I will try to follow it, let's create a class for the ContentBlocks:
+Ok, I will try to create a class for the ContentBlocks:

 {% highlight c# %}
 public class ContentBlocks